Allergan advises shareholders against Valeant tender offer

-(Reuters) - Allergan Inc (AGN.N) on Monday advised investors not to sell their shares to Valeant Pharmaceuticals International (VRX.TO) (VRX.N) which launched a hostile takeover offer for the California-based Botox maker last week, saying it was “grossly inadequate.”
+June 23 (Reuters) - Allergan Inc on Monday advised investors not to sell their shares to Valeant Pharmaceuticals International which launched a hostile takeover offer for the California-based Botox maker last week, saying it was “grossly inadequate.”

 Allergan said its advisors Goldman Sachs & Co. and BofA Merrill Lynch told the board on June 21 the offer was inadequate from a financial point of view.